-8.4.1 Candidates for a doctoral degree will be assessed on the basis of a written thesis and a viva voce examination.
-In the case of Master's candidates, the usual expectation is that

-- there will be no viva voce examination.
+- 8.4.1 Candidates for a doctoral degree will be assessed on the basis of a written thesis and a viva voce examination.
+In the case of Master's candidates, the usual expectation is that there will be no viva voce examination.
 However, an examiner may recommend that a viva voce examination be held. - 8.4.2 Each candidate for a higher degree by research will be examined by at least one Internal Examiner and at least one External Examiner. - 8.4.3 The viva voce examination shall be held at Dublin City University unless prior approval has been obtained from the Graduate Research Studies Board to hold it elsewhere.
+The viva voce examination may not proceed without all the examiners being present.
+In the event of an examiner's or the candidate's unexpected absence, the examination must be postponed to another date.
 Where absolutely necessary, consideration may be given to using the University's videoconferencing facilities for the viva voce examination.
 The standard procedures for conducting a viva voce using videoconferencing must be followed. - 8.4.4 The proceedings of the viva voce examination shall be supervised by an Independent Chairperson appointed by the Head of School or nominee in consultation with the supervisor. - 8.4.5 A candidate for a doctoral degree will be required to show ability to engage in original investigation or scholarship, to test ideas whether his/her own or those of others, and to understand the background and fundamental basis of the work undertaken. - 8.4.6 A candidate for a Master's degree will be required to demonstrate competence in the investigation or critical study of the chosen topic and lucidity in the presentation of the results. - 8.4.7 In cases where a viva voce is being held, both External and Internal Examiners should send preliminary written reports to the Independent Chairperson of the examination committee prior to the viva voce examination.
-Once these are all available, the Chairperson shall arrange for copies of preliminary reports from each examiner to be exchanged among all examiners in advance of the viva voce examination, so that they are aware of one another's views. - 8.4.8 In cases where no viva voce is being held, the examination report forms are completed by both examiners and the Internal Examiner submits them to Registry. - 8.4.9 Following the viva voce the Internal and External Examiners shall furnish the Independent Chairperson with an joint written report (on the appropriate form) on the outcome of the candidate's examination for the higher degree for which he/she is registered.
+Once these are all available, the Chairperson shall arrange for copies of preliminary reports from each examiner to be exchanged among all examiners in advance of the viva voce examination, so that they are aware of one another's views.

+- 8.4.8 In cases where no viva voce is being held, the examination report forms are completed by both examiners and the Internal Examiner submits them to Registry.
+The internal examiner is responsible for communicating the outcome to the appropriate parties. - 8.4.9 Following the viva voce the Internal and External Examiners shall furnish the Independent Chairperson with a joint written report (on the appropriate form) on the outcome of the candidate's examination for the higher degree for which he/she is registered.
 This form should be completed on the day of the viva voce and be submitted to Registry by the Independent Chairperson.
 The Chairperson should also make a formal report to the Head of School on the quality of the examination process and on any recommendations made by the examiners in order to allow the School to get appropriate feedback on the process with a view to maintaining the overall quality of future activities.